 FOUR PAWS Model Solution

 The AHL can also help to address the illegal online trade because it provides transparency.
-The way in which this can be achieved is for the national governments to create digital national establishment registration databases and for registrations numbers to be allocated to all breeders and sellers who register their establishments.
+The way in which this can be achieved is for national governments to create digital national establishment registration databases and for registration numbers to be allocated to all breeders and sellers who register their establishments.
 Classified ad sites should be legally required to verify the registration number before an ad goes live.
 If a seller is not registered, they should ideally not be allowed to sell online.
 Registration should be made as simple as possible and cover both private and commercial sellers.
-Most unscrupulous sellers/breeders will not want to be register their establishment because it means that they can be identified and traced.
-This system would provide a very good starting point for traceability of breeders and sellers and help to reduce the illegal online puppy trade.
+Most unscrupulous sellers/breeders will not want to register their establishment because it means they can be identified and traced.
+This system would provide a very good starting point for enabling better traceability of breeders and sellers and help to reduce the illegal online puppy trade.

-However, a further step to address the illegal online puppy trade would be to link national establishment registration databases with national identification and registration (pet microchip) databases – preferably by adding the establishment registration number to the dogs in the pet microchip database.
+However, a further step that should be taken to address the illegal online puppy trade would be to link national establishment registration databases with national identification and registration (pet microchip) databases – preferably by adding the establishment registration number to the dogs in the pet microchip database.
 With this additional step, full pet and seller traceability can be achieved.
 For example, it would be easy to see which animals are from which breeding/seller establishment and this will enable enforcement agencies to quickly identify how many sick or illegally imported puppies are linked to which breeding/seller establishment.
 Action can then be taken to address the situation.

 An international entity which is provided with information from national I&R databases (such as Europetnet), could set up an interface to provide a checking service to all classified ad sites across Europe.
 This could include checking that both the animal and seller are registered and that the animal is registered to the seller as the current owner.
 With this interface, the classifieds can verify if the sellers’ stated information, such as microchip number or age, and other parameters are correct.
 Only after this verification process should an ad be able to go live.

 To make individual pets fully traceable, it is crucial that animals are microchipped and registered on a national Identification and Registration (I&R) database by a vet.
 To facilitate full traceability there would need to be a legal requirement for these databases to include data covering all the stakeholders involved in an animal’s life: the breeder, the seller, the transporter (ideally including their status and registration number as specified under the AHL) and the microchipping vet.
-Only then, will competent authorities be able to find out the origin of every sick animal, as well as the whereabouts of any stakeholder involved.
+Only then will competent authorities be able to find out the origin of every sick animal, as well as the whereabouts of any stakeholder involved.